tadzik/matrix-migrator/PLAN.md

 ### Failure points

 - [x] Room is private, but *source* cannot send invites
+- [x] Room is restricted and we cannot join any of the required rooms
 - [x] Room has `m.room.history_visibility` that will make use lose old messages
 - [ ] Room is not federated (`m.room.create`->`content`->`m.federate` == false)